FlyCourtship/FlySongSegmenter/README.txt

 deleting/moving/renaming find_fly_song.prj, which deploytool uses, but
 somehow seemingly screws up mcc.

-(2) edit the bash script

-submit a ticket to the help desk asking them to create a scratch directory for you on the cluster.

-open find_fly_song/distrib/run_find_fly_song.sh.  between line 14:

-  echo Setting up environment variables

-and line 15:

-  MCRROOT="$1"

-add these lines:

-  if [ -d /scratch/$USER ]
-    then
-      export MCR_CACHE_ROOT=/scratch/$USER
-  fi
+(2) get a scratch folder

-jobs on the janelia cluster see your home directory.  matlab normally writes temporary files to ~/.mcrCache.  if you run multiple jobs at once these files get overwritten, and matlab can't open a pool of workers.  so create /scratch, which maps not to your disk share but rather to a local disk on each slot of the cluster, and tell matlab to put the temp files there.
+jobs on the janelia cluster see your home directory.  matlab normally writes temporary files to ~/.mcrCache.  if you run multiple jobs at once these files get overwritten, and matlab can't open a pool of workers.  so contact the help desk and ask them to create a scratch folder for your account on the cluster. this will not be on your disk share but rather on a local disk on each slot of the cluster.  if /scratch is present, the scripts will automatically tell matlab to put the temp files there, and they will hence not be overwritten.

 (3) run the compiled code